omkargaikwad-23/omkargaikwad-23/README.md

 <!--- 👨‍💻 All of my projects are available at **[My Portfolio](https://subhamraoniar.com)**-->

-- ⚡ Fun fact **I like watching movies, sketching and go to the GYM very often.**
+- ⚡ Fun fact **I like watching movies, sketching and going to the GYM very often.**

 ## 🚀 Languages and Tools which I am using: